matthew-a-thomas/gps-logger/README.md

 **Returns**: nothing

+### Configure SQL Server

+SQL Server is used to persist posted locations, so you'll need to set up a database for this application, and also tell this application how to connect.
+Alternatively, you could alter this code to persist locations somewhere else.

+To set up a database on SQL Server, execute the initialization script at [`SQLDatabase/Initialization script.sql`](https://github.com/matthew-a-thomas/gps-logger/blob/master/SQLDatabase/Initialization%20script.sql).
+In order for this script to work, you'll need to change a couple of things:
+ - Give the user account a name other than `test`
+ - Give the user account a long random password
+ - Change the last line to `commit` instead of `rollback`

+ This script does a few things:
+  - Creates `identifiers`, `locations`, and `exceptions` tables
+    - `identifiers` maps the relationship between an internal `id` and the client's public ID (called `hex` in the table)
+    - `locations` records timestamped locations for particular `id`s
+    - `exceptions` stores runtime exceptions.
+When one occurs, users are instructed to open an issue, and are given an ID that corresponds with the `id` column of this table.
+If there's a problem with the exception handling, then they are instead given two hash codes: one for the exception in the exception-handling code, and one for the exception that was being handled.
+You might try looking those hash codes up in the `hash` column
+  - Creates a login for this application
+    - Make sure to change the user name to something besides `test`, and give it a long random password
+  - Puts the login into a group that can read/write (but not delete) all tables under the `dbo` schema (this includes the above tables)

 ### Configure SQL Server connection

-SQL Server is used to persist posted locations, so you'll need to tell this application how to connect.
-Alternatively, you could alter this code to persist locations somewhere else.
+Once you have [configured the SQL server](#configure-sql-server), there are three ways to tell this application how to connect to it.

-There are three ways to configure for SQL Server.
+Note that `user.id` is the login name you used when setting up the database, and `password.for.user.id` is the corresponding password.
+If your password has a double-quote `"` in it, then you'll need to escape that double-quote character.

 #### sql.json
 The first option is to put a file called `sql.json` into the `App_Data` folder.
 It should be a JSON file like this: